jewelsofthought/neshama/site/posts/parashot/Terumah.md

   </p>
 </blockquote>

-**NOTE**: A _terumah_ means an offering in this context, but also has the meaning of “uplifting”.
+**NOTE**: A _terumah_ means an offering in this context, but also has the meaning of "uplifting".
 Thus, in common parlance, one might say, something like: "Speak to the children of Israel, that they should bring to Me something that will lift me up, i.e., honour me &mdash; and through honouring me, will be 'uplifted'."{.note}

 <figure class='quote'>
   <p>
-    The verse does not say “and I will dwell within it,” but “and I will dwell within them” &mdash; within each and every one of them.
+    The verse does not say "and I will dwell within it," but "and I will dwell within them" &mdash; within each and every one of them.
   </p>
   <figcaption>&mdash;(Shaloh)</figcaption>
 </figure>